soham842op/House-Price-Prediction/README.md

 * Features

-   -Predicts house prices based on various features like:
+   - Predicts house prices based on various features like:

     - Square footage
     - Number of bedrooms/bathrooms